roman-milk/roman-milk.github.io/herman.md

  She stood up and offered me her hand.
 I looked at mom and she winked at me.
 I stood up, took Linda's hand and she led me to the elevators.

  I can't even begin to describe the trip to paradise that Linda took me on that night.
 She had me undress her slowly and then she undressed me.
 She told me not to be embarrassed because the first couple of times would be quick, but my recovery time would also be quick.
 She went to her knees and sucked my cock and I'm embarrassed to say that I was indeed quick.
-She swallowed my output and as she stood she said: Report_Story #2
+She swallowed my output and as she stood she said: